xioren/uvd/README.md

 + minimal downloader for youtube and vimeo
-+ downloads the best audio and video streams by default with no options
++ downloads the best audio and video streams by default
-+ requires ffmpeg to join streams
++ requires ffmpeg
 + *nix only